-Medicare.gov does a nice job breaking down Medicare Advantage plan benefits in neat grids.
+Medicare.gov does a nice job breaking down Medicare benefits into neat grids.
 They even show a calculation of what you should expect to pay annually if you enroll in a particular health plan.
-Even so, it’s up to you to understand the difference between deductibles, premiums, maximum out-of-pocket limits, co-pays, and co-insurance so you’ll know what you will actually pay when you use healthcare services.
+Even so, it’s up to you to understand the difference between A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., A premium is an amount that an insurance policyholder must pay for coverage.
+Premiums are typically paid on a monthly basis.
+In the federal Medicare program, there are four different types of premiums. , maximum out-of-pocket limits, co-pays, and co-insurance so you’ll know what you will actually pay when you use healthcare services.

 There are several Medicare insurance terms that are important to understand: